-The benefits, features and options for insurance cover are summarised in the table below.
-More information on each item can be found in this Corporate Insurance Guide.
+The benefits, features and options for Additional insurance cover are summarised in the table below.
+More information on each item can be found in this Additional Insurance Guide.

 Features Description Death cover Provides a lump sum benefit on the death of a member.
 Members can have Death only cover.
-Total & Permanent Disablement cover Provides a lump sum benefit where a member becomes Totally and Permanently Disabled and meets the conditions of the relevant part of the Total & Permanent Disability definition.
-Standard cover Standard cover is automatically provided to eligible members, unless you decide to opt-out of cover.
-The following Standard insurance cover is available: Permanent employees 2 x Salary (up to age 55).
-After age 55, the Multiple of Salary reduces by 0.2 each year - Standard Death and Total & Permanent Disability cover.
-Casual employees Death cover - \$50,000 (to age 65, from age 56 your Death cover reduces annually by 10% of your insured benefit at age 55).
-Terminal Illness cover This forms part of the Death cover and provides a lump sum benefit where a member is diagnosed as having a Terminal Illness .
-Standard cover Death - age 25 to 64 automatically provided from Total & Permanent Disability - age 25 to 64 Age when Standard cover Death - age 65 ceases Total & Permanent Disability - age 65 Opt-in for insurance cover Standard cover does not start automatically until you attain age 25 and your Super Savings - Corporate Accumulation account balance reaches \$6,000.
-If you need cover before attaining age 25 and reaching an account balance of \$6,000 and you're aged 15 or older you can opt-in at anytime (subject to meeting the other eligibility conditions).
-Refer to the Opt-in for insurance cover section for more details.
-Automatic Acceptance Limits (AAL) An AAL is the maximum amount of Standard cover provided to eligible employees without any medical evidence being required.
-Death - \$1,500,000 for Permanent employees Total & Permanent Disability - \$1,500,000 for Permanent employees For information on the maximum amount of Standard cover provided to eligible Casual employees please refer to the Casual employees section in this Corporate Insurance Guide.
-Additional cover Members can apply for Additional cover to suit your individual circumstances and needs.
-Transfer of insurance cover We may agree to take over the cover provided by a previous insurance policy or superannuation fund and provide equivalent benefits on Australian Retirement Trust's terms and conditions.
-You can apply to transfer Death and Total & Permanent Disability cover up to \$2,000,000.
+Total & Permanent Disability cover Provides a lump sum benefit where a member becomes Totally and Permanently Disabled and meets the conditions of the relevant part of the Total & Permanent Disability definition.
+Terminal Illness cover This forms part of the Death cover and provides a lump sum benefit where a member is diagnosed as having a Terminal Illness.
+Additional cover is Death - age 15 to 69 available from Total & Permanent Disability - age 15 to 64 Age when Additional Death - age 70 cover ceases Total & Permanent Disability - age 65 Additional cover Members can apply for Additional Death and Total & Permanent Disability cover to suit your individual circumstances and needs.
 Worldwide cover Cover is provided 24/7 anywhere in the world.
 Automatic continuation of cover Your Death and/or Total & Permanent Disability cover continues once you leave your employer, though you retain the same level of cover the premium charged may change.
 Financial advice 1 We can assist members to determine the amount and type of insurance cover needed and to manage proceeds of claims.
 Claims support Our experienced Claims Representatives are here to help with your claim.
 Simply contact Australian Retirement Trust first and we will guide you through the process.
 Binding Nominations vs. Preferred Beneficiaries You can make a binding death benefit nomination or you can nominate your preferred beneficiaries.
 Refer to the Super Savings Accumulation Guide for more information.
 Who pays for your insurance premiums?
-Premiums for insurance cover are deducted from your Super Savings - Corporate Accumulation account.
+Premiums for Additional insurance cover are deducted from your Additional Accumulation account.

-1 Employees in the Australian Retirement Trust group provide advice to members and employers as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), wholly owned by Australian Retirement Trust.
+^{1.} Employees in the Australian Retirement Trust group provide advice to members and employers as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), wholly owned by Australian Retirement Trust.
 SFS is a separate legal entity responsible for the financial services it provides.
 Eligibility conditions apply.
-Refer to the Financial Services Guide at australianretirementtrust.com.au/fsg for more information.
+Refer to the Financial Services Guide at australian retirementtrust.com.au/fsg for more information.